Hello Managers,

 Dear Ritika,

-It is obvious that in initial days you will not get cooperation from any one, specifically from Accounts & Finance department, since they were handled the some of the HR work.
-All the time they will search your mistakes.
-But things will go smooth, after some days.
+It is obvious that in the initial days, you will not get cooperation from anyone, specifically from the Accounts & Finance department, since they were handling some of the HR work.
+All the time, they will search for your mistakes.
+But things will go smoothly after some days.
+I have already faced the same situation in my present company, and after 10 months, I achieved 80% success.

-Initially try to interact with all the HOD's and employees, try to build confidence in you.
-Try to understand about the organisation, hierarchic, behavior.
-Step by step collect documents from Accounts department related to PF files, ESIC files, PT Files and Wage registers.
-If you found any difficulty talk to finance person.
-If you find any difficulty talk to Director.
+Initially, try to interact with all the HOD's and employees, try to build confidence in yourself.
+Understand the organization, hierarchy, and behavior step by step.
+Collect documents from the Accounts department related to PF files, ESIC files, PT Files, and Wage registers.
+If you encounter any difficulty, talk to the finance person.
+If you find any difficulty, talk to the Director.

 Praveen Bhosale